Grey trembler: Description

 The grey trembler is 23 to 26 cm long and weighs 65 to 76.2 g.
 The species has a long, slightly downcurved bill, the female's longer than the male's.
 Adults of the nominate subspecies have warm gray-brown upperparts with a somewhat darker face and wings.
 The throat and the middle of the breast and abdomen are buffy white.
 The sides of the breast are a lighter gray brown and the flanks browner with an olive tinge.
 Juveniles are browner and have a mottled chest.
 C. g. macrorhyncha has a grayer buffy breast and pale cinnamon flanks.

 Distribution and habitat

 C. g. gutturalis is found only on Martinique and C. g. macrorhyncha on Saint Lucia.
-Both mostly inhabit wet mature forest but are also found in dryer scrub and open woodland.
+Both mostly inhabit wet mature forests but are also found in dryer scrub and open woodland.

 Behavior

 Tremblers derive their name from a typical behavior "in which the wings both are drooped and angled slightly away from the body...making very rapid vertical and lateral motions.